 What is a Notice to Owner (“NTO”)?
 An NTO is a required notice which lists who is supplying materials or who has been subcontracted on a construction project in Georgia.
 The NTO must contain certain information as mandated by the Georgia legislature, and it must be sent to the owner of the construction project as well as the project’s general contractor (this second letter is sometimes referred to as a Notice to General Contractor).

 Who Must Give a Notice to Owner?
 Third-tier (and lower) subcontractors and materialmen are required to give NTO’s.
-Contractors in a direct contractual relationship with either the project owner or the general contractor do not need to send an NTO.
-We have several customers who work directly for the owner or the GC who send NTO’s–this is allowed although it is not required.
+Contractors in a direct contractual relationship with either the project owner or the general contractor do not need to send an NTO; this is referred to as “privity of contract”.
+Even though they are not required under Georgia’s statutory notice scheme to send an NTO, we have several clients who work directly for the owner or the GC who send NTO’s in order to “emphasize” that they are on the job and expect prompt payment.

 If a Notice to Owner (“NTO”) is Not Sent, Can a Materialmen’s Lien be Filed?
 It depends on the specific circumstances.
 It can depend on such things as the type of contract used between the parties, the nature of the Notice of Commencement, the work dates, etc., and we encourage you to contact your lawyer or us for an analysis of your unique circumstances.